jphmrst/PLC/src/plc/vfp/Proof.lagda.md

     zeroNotPlus1 : ∀ (n : ℕ) → (0 ≡ᵇ (n + 1)) ≡ false
     -- Your code goes here

+## In this chapter

+The purpose of this chapter is to expand our ability to give proofs for formulas about the functions and structures we create.

+The next few sections will introduce the technique of _proof by induction_.
+Induction is like recursion, but for proofs instead of for programs: our creations of evidence will include a recursive reference to the way we create evidence.
+But, since Agda requires us to write processes which are guaranteed to terminate, the evidence still makes sense because it is always finite.
+You have already seen inductive proofs on numbers in your discrete mathematics coursework, and we will first consider induction on natural numbers.
+Later, we will see how to use induction on other structures like lists.

+All of the proofs we have considered so far, and all of the proofs we will consider when we first look at induction, are all for formulas about equality — that, for `≡`-formulas.
+But equalities are not the only formulas we will need to justify.
+Inequalities and ordering relationships are important too.
+There are several logical formulas — conjuction, disjunction, negation, quantifiers, etc. — which will often play a role in our arguments.
+And we will need to define our own relationships on the data structures we write in the future.
+These different sorts of formula will all have their own forms of evidence which we will need to produce, forms which are different from the forms of evidence for equality, and different from the forms of evidence for other of these cases.

+With this and the previous chapter, we gain a foundation is how we program in Agda, and how we justify statements about our programs.
+In later chapters, we will study ideas about _other_ languages.
+Our technique will be to model these other languages in Agda, and to state and prove properties about our models.

 ## A bit of vocabulary {#vocab}